CIS700-Procedural-Graphics/Project1-Noise/README.md

 ### Visual output

+#### Song mode:

+The circle jitters to the frequency wave of the song playing.
+It's not perfect, but at least it's somewhat functional.

+#### Normal mode:

 I tried to make my circle look more like a smoothly distorting blob, rather than a rapidly-spiking explosion, because I thought it looked cooler and was more relaxing to work with as I was debugging my code.
-The blob is colored with its surface normals interpolated with a constant color, so that they slowly morph over time.
+The blob is colored with its surface normals interpolated with a constant, so that they slowly morph over time.

 ### Perlin noise